Return to the Blog Page

-First, some background to help you understand why you cannot find a match for the Cornice anywhere inc online
+First, some background to help you understand why you cannot find a match for the Cornice anywhere online

-This is what we want!
-(Below)
+This is what we use Below

-If we are making the Cornice for you, put your contact details on same paper with amount needed and send it to: UKPlaster Vulcan Works, Dixon Street, Horwich.
+If we are making the Cornice for you, put your contact details on that same paper with amount needed and send it to: UKPlaster Vulcan Works, Dixon Street, Horwich.
 BL6 7PH Here is our Tel Number: 01204 693 900

-- On receiving your drawing of the Profile, we Cut the shape from Tin you have supplied and fasten it to a wooden brace: Running HorseIf only a small amount of Cornice is needed, let’s say 2m or less, we Run this direct on our bench
+- On receiving your drawing of the Profile, we confirm price, then Cut the shape from Tin you have supplied and fasten it to a wooden brace: Running Horse If only a small amount of Cornice is needed, let’s say 2m or less, we Run this direct on our bench.

-2. If a large amount is required, we can do similar procedures: another is cut the reverse of the shape and run 1 length of that, which gives us a reverse of the pattern in plaster, only this time we cast a full length of Cornice from that reverse mould, then cast the amount you need.3The only other decision is will you fit it or a fitter
+2. If a larger amount is required, we do a similar procedure: only we cut the reverse pattern of the shape and run a length of that, which gives us a reverse of yours in plaster, only this time we cast lengths of this to form a Cornice from that reverse mould, make the amounts needed.

-3. The only other decision is will you fit it or a fitter
+3. The only other decision is: will you fit it or a fitter

 Vulcan Works.
 Dixon Street, Horwich.
 BL6 7PH